 Above: Curacao (CJ Photo)

-The Dutch Caribbean island of Curacao received 450,953 tourists in 2014, according to new data from the Caribbean Tourism Organization.
+The Dutch Caribbean island of Curacao is finding success from new markets, according to a new report from Expedia.